Drazin Inverses in Categories: Rank

 \subsection{Drazin Inverses in Proper Factorization Systems}

-The proof of Theorem \ref{rank-theorem} suggests that having a factorization system allows for an equivalent description of an endomorphism $x$ being Drazin in terms of $\gamma_{x^k}$ and $ m_{x^k} \varepsilon_{x^k}$ being isomorphisms.
-We show that this holds true in a \emph{proper} factorization system, which recall means that all the ${\cal E}$-maps are epic and all the ${\cal M}$-maps are monic.
+The proof of Theorem \ref{rank-theorem} suggests that having a factorization system allows for an equivalent description of an endomorphism $x$ being Drazin in terms of $\gamma_{x^k}$ and $m_{x^k} \varepsilon_{x^k}$ being isomorphisms.
+We show that this is true for a \emph{proper} factorization system, that is a factorization system in which all the ${\cal E}$-maps are epic and all the ${\cal M}$-maps are monic.